 There’s loads of templates out there but instead of following these, think about how you can really stand out.
 If your application comes through differently to the other’s then you’re bound to make a lasting impression.

-Now for the fun part!
+Now for the fun part of improving your CV!
 Make sure for every job application you do, your CV reflects not just you but the company too.

 Start with a small paragraph about you, your key skills and attributes, this is known as your personal profile.
 After this, discuss everything from your education to your interests, your skills and experience.

-The most important thing is to make sure you tailor your CV to suit.
+The most important thing is to make sure you have improved your CV to suit the company you're applying for.
 For example, if you’re applying to a fashion company don’t mention that you love to cook as it’s not relevant.

 It’s a good idea to have different headings within your CV to break it up and ensure it’s easy to read.
 Remember that usually job roles will have hundreds or even thousands of applications so usually recruiters don’t have a long time to go through each and every CV.